A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Source Code and Windows Executable Code for the SP71 Computer Model

 \begin{itemize}

 \item In the file SP71.zip (\href{http://bit.ly/1OEVPDw}{bit.ly/1OEVPDw}).

-\item In ``Ancillary files'' with ``The SP theory of intelligence: an overview'' under \href{http://www.arxiv.org/abs/1306.3888}{www.arxiv.org/abs/1306.3888}.
+\item The source code is in `Ancillary files' with `The SP Theory of Intelligence: an overview' under \href{http://www.arxiv.org/abs/1306.3888}{www.arxiv.org/abs/1306.3888}.
 Apart from SP71.exe, all the files should be treated as plain text files to be opened with Wordpad, WinEdt, or the like.

 \item From a digital archive with: the National Museum of Computing, Block H, Bletchley Park, Milton Keynes, MK3 6EB, UK; {\em Phone:} +44 (0)1908 374708; {\em Email:} operations@tnmoc.org.

 \item From a digital archive with: the Library and Archives Service, Bangor University, Bangor, Gwynedd, LL57 2DG, UK; {\em Phone:} +44 (0) 1248 382981; {\em Email:} library@bangor.ac.uk.